 The initial rate on an adjustable home loan might stay the same for months or years, depending on how it is structured.
 For example, the commonly used 5/1 ARM has the same interest rate for the first five years, after which it will adjust every one year.
 That’s the “5/1” signifies.

 Many ARM loans start off with a lower interest rate than a fixed mortgage.
-When this article was published, on May 25, 2017, the average rate for a 30-year fixed home loan was 3.95%.
+When this article was published, the average rate for a 30-year fixed home loan was 3.29%, an all-time low.
 This is based on the weekly survey by Freddie Mac.
-The average rate assigned to a 5-year ARM loan was much lower at 3.07%.
-That’s a difference of 88 basis points, or 0.88%.
+The average rate assigned to a 5-year ARM loan was even lower at 3.18%.

 That’s why some borrowers in Washington choose to go the adjustable route.
 They do it to secure a lower rate and reduce their monthly mortgage payments — at least initially.